Kotlin/kotlinx.serialization/docs/formats.md

 ### Format-specific types

-A format implementation might provide special support for data types that are not among the list of primitive types in Kotlin serialization, and do not have a corresponding `encodeXxx`/`decodeXxx` function.
+A format implementation might provide special support for data types that are not among the list of primitive types in Kotlin Serialization, and do not have a corresponding `encodeXxx`/`decodeXxx` function.
 In the encoder this is achieved by overriding the [`encodeSerializableValue(serializer, value)`][Encoder.encodeSerializableValue] function.